Instant Pot chicken vegetable soup recipe that is healthy and delicious. Packed with potatoes, carrots, celery, peas and more. Hearty meal.

 - Add all your other ingredients and stir together.
 Close lid and seal your steam valve.

 - Cook under high pressure cook for 10 minutes with a 5 minute natural release.
-Releasing the pressure when done with this process you’re ready to enjoy now.
+Then quick release the remaining pressure when done with this process you’re ready to enjoy now.

 - Serve with a sprinkle of salt and pepper with shredded parmesan cheese on top if desired.
 This is a great add on.